thecasualdev/websites/README.md

 # websites

-monorepo holding the code for random little websites.
+Monorepo holding the code for random little websites.